-The spectral dagger has no attack bonus and deals no damage, but any target struck is affected by a chill touch spell (DC 11).
-Striking with the spectral dagger is considered a touch attack.
-Creatures with multiple attacks may use the spectral dagger in a full attack action to strike more than once per round just as if they wielded a normal dagger.
+The spectral dagger has no attack bonus and deals no damage, but any target struck the spectral dagger is considered a touch attack.
+Creatures with multiple attacks may use the spectral dagger in a full than once per round just as if they wielded a normal dagger.